 Tasmanian Devils are the largest living carnivorous marsupial in Australia.
 They have sharp powerful claws and a backward facing pouch.
 They have black fur with white patches on the throat and rump.
 They are generally solitary creatures but sometimes come together to feed on a carcass.
-The devils gained their name from European explorers who heard their loud screeching noise, and saw their ferocious behavior when eating or mating.
+The devils gained their name from European explorers who heard their loud screeching noise, and saw their ferocious behaviour when eating or mating.
 According to researchers, the Tasmanian Devil’s large head and neck allow it to generate one of the strongest bites per unit body mass of any land predator - 540 kg per square inch.

 The size of the Tasmanian Devil can reach 76 centimetres in length and weigh on average 12 kilograms.

 Devil Facial Tumour Disease